 Deere’s adjusted EPS expectations

-Deere (DE) is expected to post an adjusted EPS of $1.76 for the first quarter of fiscal 2019—an increase of 34.3% on a YoY basis.
-In the first quarter of fiscal 2018, Deere reported an adjusted EPS of $1.31.
-In the past three quarters, Deere hasn’t met analysts’ expectations.
-We’ll have to see if Deere starts fiscal 2019 by beating analysts’ estimates.
+Deere (DE) is expected to post an adjusted EPS of $2.75 for the third fiscal quarter—an increase of 44% on a YoY (year-over-year) basis.
+In the third fiscal quarter of 2017, Deere reported an adjusted EPS of $1.91.
+Deere didn’t meet analysts’ expectations in the previous quarter.
+Investors will have to wait and see if Deere beats analysts’ estimates in the third quarter.

-Deere’s projected adjusted EPS could be driven by lower SG&A (selling, general, and administrative) expenses as a percentage of equipment sales.
-Analysts expect Deere’s SG&A expenses to be $687.8 million in the first quarter, which represents 10.1% of the projected equipment revenues.
-In the same quarter last year, the SG&A expenses were 11.8% of the revenues, which indicates an improvement of 170 basis points on a YoY basis.
-Higher sales are also expected to help to improve Deere’s adjusted EPS.
-The company’s strategy to increase the product price to overcome higher raw material prices will likely improve Deere’s cost of goods sold as a percentage of sales.
-Analysts expect Deere’s cost of goods sold to be $5.33 billion, which represents 78.2% of the projected equipment revenues.
-In the fourth quarter, the cost of goods sold was 78.8%, which implies a decrease of 60 basis points YoY.
+Deere’s projected adjusted EPS could be driven by lower SG&A (selling, general, and administrative) expenses as a percentage of sales.
+Analysts have estimated Deere’s SG&A expenses to be $848.4 million in the third quarter, which represents 9.2% of the projected revenues.
+In the same quarter last year, the SG&A expenses were 11.6% of the revenues, which indicates an improvement of 240 basis points on a YoY basis.

-Investors could hold Deere indirectly by investing in the First Trust Indxx Global Agriculture ETF (FTAG), which has 10.7% of its portfolio in Deere.
-FTAG’s other holdings include DowDuPont (DWDP), CNH Industrial (CNHI), and FMC (FMC) with weights of 9.6%, 3.4%, and 2.7%, respectively, as of February 13.
+Investors can hold Deere indirectly by investing in the First Trust Indxx Global Agriculture ETF (FTAG), which has 9.4% of its portfolio in Deere.
+FTAG’s other holdings include DowDuPont (DWDP), CNH Industrial (CNHI), and FMC (FMC) with weights of 10.2%, 3.6%, and 2.7%, respectively, as of August 14.